 None of them seemed the type, but perhaps I was naïve.

-Three pale, overweight drunk guys clambered into the back seat
+Upon their exit, three pale, overweight drunk guys clambered into the back seat...all sporting wedding bands.

 Back to the nice hotel.